 Nobody likes an unfinished story.
-TV shows and Radio shows often leave you foaming at the mouth with unanswered questions due to their episodic nature, like “Who was that person?” or “Why did she do that?”.
-Just like an exciting cliffhanger, you should leave your podcast listeners wanting more!
-Here are a few ways of how it’s done right and how you can use them for your podcasts.
+TV and radio shows often leave you foaming at the mouth with unanswered questions because of their episode style structure, like “Who was that person?” or “Why did she do that?”.
+Just like an exciting cliffhanger, you should leave listeners wanting more!
+Here are 7 ways on how it’s done right and how you can use them for your podcasts.

 Listeners don’t stick around for long without peaking their interests.
 You have about 30 seconds (max) to dedicate some captivating words to the listener about what you are going to talk about in your podcast.
 Think of it like a very short interview where you have to showcase the best bits, for example: